 The U.S. Air Force’s work to determine whether the Sept.
 29 first launch of Space Exploration Technologies’ (SpaceX) Falcon 9 v1.1 rocket will count toward the company’s requirements for certification to compete for government launches is being delayed by the U.S. government shutdown.
 Mystery still surrounds what happened when Hawthorne, Calif. -based SpaceX commanded a restart of the upper stage engine following the drop-off of a small Canadian science satellite and three experimental ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "USAF Assessment Of SpaceX Falcon 9 v1.1 Mission Delayed".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "USAF Assessment Of SpaceX Falcon 9 v1.1 Mission Delayed".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.